Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 (since the function call is always nonstatic, even if its argument is static).
 The argument must be in the range -(2**(m-1)) ..
 2**m-1, where m is the memory size (typically 32 or 64).
-Negative values are intepreted in a modular manner (e.g., -1 means the same as 16#FFFF_FFFF# on a 32 bits machine).
+Negative values are interpreted in a modular manner (e.g., -1 means the same as 16#FFFF_FFFF# on a 32 bits machine).